 Broken or Cracked, Fractured Ribs Hurt

 Whether it’s a fracture or a clean break, anyone who’s cracked a rib can tell you that the pain is unforgettable.
-With a broken leg, immobilization helps control movement and pain.
+With a broken bone, immobilization helps control movement and pain.
 But doctors can’t immobilize the ribs, which must move as we breathe in and out.
 When every movement causes discomfort, healing takes time.

 Our main focus in most patients with fractured ribs is to relieve the pain and assist with breathing so that other ailments, such as pneumonia, can’t take hold.